krishaamer/green-filter-research/research/introduction.md

 BankMyCell.
 (2022). *How Many People Have Smartphones Worldwide*. https://www.bankmycell.com/blog/how-many-phones-are-in-the-world.

 Calastone.
 (2020). *Millennials and investing: A detailed look at approaches and attitudes across the globe*.

-Commission, E., Energy, D.-G. for, Enterprise, D.-G. for, & Industry.
-(2014). *Ecodesign your future : How ecodesign can help the environment by making products smarter*.
-European Commission. <https://doi.org/doi/10.2769/38512>

 Deutsche Welle.
 (2019). *Fridays for Future global climate strike*. https://www.dw.com/en/fridays-for-future-global-climate-strike-live-updates/a-50505537.